yashgyy/dsai-gate/README.md

 **Explore the power of open source including featured tutorials, course videos, books, articles, courses, websites, code examples in Python**.\
 ``Theoretical explanations, practical examples, or coding exercises, we've got you covered with this all-encompassing guide.``\
 ``We aim to present a one stop resource for Preparation-to-Interviews guide.``

-🌟 **How to Use This Repository**

-1. **Navigation**: Use the folder structure to navigate through different topics and find the resources you need.
-2. **Study Materials**: Dive into detailed explanations, examples, and theoretical content for each topic.
-3. **Code Snippets**: Explore code snippets and implementations to understand practical applications.
-4. **Practice**: Engage with coding exercises, quizzes, and practice problems to reinforce your understanding.

 📁 **Repository Structure**

 To ensure a smooth and efficient learning experience, we've structured the repository with the following sections: